alastairzotos/persona/README.md

 ### React example

-Adding Persona to your react app is as simple as wrapping it in a `<PersonaProvider`.
+Adding Persona to your react app is as simple as wrapping it in a `<PersonaProvider />`.
 For example, in NextJS:

 ##### Setup